 A healthy behavior management plan involves mostly positive rewards and incentives paired with an understanding of the expectations.

 When those expectations are not followed, a consequence is given.
-We must make sure our students know what their boundaries are and that they see consequences when they cross them.
+We must make sure our students know what their boundaries are and that there are consequences if they cross them.

-(Obviously consequences aren’t for every.single.time. a kid makes a mistake, they are kids!
+(Obviously, consequences aren’t for every.single.time. a kid makes a mistake, they are kids!
 But you know when a student is being defiant versus making a genuine mistake.)

 Types of Behavior Management Plans

-Whole Group Plan
+1. A Whole Group Plan

 This is a behavior management plan that rewards the whole group for good decisions, staying on task, and following directions.
 We must teach our kids how to work as a team and to help each other.
-When kids know they are accountable for the whole groups reward, there is more ownership in their behavior.
+When kids know they are accountable for the whole group’s reward, there is more ownership in their behavior.